expln/metamath-lamp/docs/guide.md

 > Since we didn't select any particular statements, this will apply to
 > all statements.
 In "Replace what" enter `&amp;C1` and in "Replace with"
 > enter `A` - once that's done, press "Find Substitution".
-> The system will chack if this is valid; in this case, it could that
+> The system will check if this is valid; in this case, it could that
 > there was only 1 way to interpret this command and that the result is valid.
 > It will show you that you can change `&amp;C1` to `A` - press
 > `Apply` to apply the change.